toreylittlefield/React-Prettier-Airbnb-Eslint-Config-Setup/README.md

 ```
 import Icon from './../../components/icon';
 ```
-Absolute paths allow to import like so:
+Absolute paths allow imports like so:
 ```
 import Icon from components/icon';
 ```